Determining the Isotopic Concentration of Uranium from Vector Representation of the Gamma Spectrum

 Gene therapy of X-linked severe combined immunodeficiency by use of a pseudotyped gammaretroviral vector Gaspar, H. Bobby; Parsley, Kathryn L.; Howe, Steven; King, Doug; Gilmour, Kimberly C.; Sinclair, Joanna; Brouns, Gaby; Schmidt, Manfred; Von Kalle, Christof; Barington, Torben; Jakobsen, Marianne A.; Christensen, Hans O.; Al Ghonaium, Abdulaziz; White, Har (2004-12-18)

 Gulf War Illnesses: Understanding of Health Effects From Depeleted Uranium Evolving but Safety Training Needed.
-Report to Congressional Requesters Unknown author (United States.
+Report to Congressional Requesters Unknown creator (United States.
 General Accounting Office [GAO], 2000-03-29)